Insourcing vs Outsourcing: Definitions, Advantages, Differences

 There are several key advantages associated with insourcing that make it a better business practice for many organizations:

-• Better quality control over operations: By keeping critical functions in-house, companies have complete control over their processes and can ensure they align with their overall goals.
+• Better quality control over operations: By keeping critical functions in-house, companies have complete control over their processes, thus maintaining quality control and ensuring they align with their overall goals.

 • Faster decision-making: When teams work closely within the same organization, communication becomes more efficient, leading to quicker decisions within the core business activities.